tbrowder/RakuDoc-Utils/README.md

 **Rakudoc::Utils** is designed to simplify extracting Rakudoc from a file and converting it to a user-friendly tree structure for further processing.

-It is intended primarily to be used in PDF document production, but it should be useful in other roles.
+It is intended primarily to be used in PDF document production, but it could also be useful in other roles.

+Note its initial release has only a limited capability in order to support my upcoming distribution **Slidemaker**.
+To do that it must handle the following Rakudoc elements:

+  * Title

+  * Subtitle

 AUTHOR
 ======